China Eastern Airlines Flight 5210: Investigation

 Many witnesses stated that the plane shook for several seconds, and then exploded in midair.
 According to one witness, a blast occurred at the tail of the plane.
 Smoke began to pour from the plane before it crashed into the park, becoming a fireball, and then skidded across the park and into the lake.
 Others claimed that the plane exploded into "flaming fragments" in the air before it crashed.

-The crash occurred just three months after the bombing of a Tupolev Tu-154 and a Tupolev Tu-134 over Russia, which killed 90 people.
+The crash occurred just three months after the bombing of a Tupolev Tu-154 and a Tupolev Tu-134 in Russia, which killed 90 people.
 At the time, investigators of the Russian bombings found traces of explosives aboard the two planes.
 Investigators at the crash of Flight 5120, however, stated that they did not find any evidence of terrorism, according to state-run news agency Xinhua.

 The crash was also just one month after Pinnacle Airlines Flight 3701, which also involved a CRJ200, prompting the Civil Aviation Administration of China to ground all CRJ200's for one month, until no technical faults with the aircraft were determined.